MarkDing/IoT-Developer-Boot-Camp-Wiki/common/IoT-Introduction.md

 <table border="1">
   <tr>
     <th><img src="files/Author/MarkDing.jpg"></th>
     <th>Mark Ding, a IoT Developer live in Shenzhen.
 He intensively focus on IoT ecosystem and is extremely interested on how to developer the complex knowledge to IoT developer in a simple way.
 He and his partners setup TorchIoTBootCamp group, contributed a large amount of articles of Zigbee, Bluetooth, Z-Wave, Wireless hardware, Smart Speaker, Cloud services which were published to GitHub and Zhihu .
-Also the team contributed a lot of IoT training video courses and published to Bilibili and YouTube video website.</th>
+Also the team contributed a lot of IoT training video courses and published to Bilibili and YouTube.</th>
   </tr>
 </table>